Publisher – Mallory Tater

 Dominique Bernier-Cormier’s poems have recently appeared in The Malahat Review, The Puritan, and Poetry is Dead, and won the 26th Annual Ralph Gustafson Poetry Prize as well as honourable mentions in CV2‘s Young Buck Poetry Prize in 2015 and 2016.
 His first chapbook, Englishing, will be published this spring by Frog Hollow Press.

-His full-length poetry collection entitled Correspondent is forthcoming with Ice House (Goose Lane Editions) in 2018.
+His full-length poetry collection entitled Correspondent was released with Ice House (Goose Lane Editions) in Autumn 2018.

 Editor – Selina Boan